 Working Together to Safeguarding Children statutory guidance

-From 31 October 2015, regulated professionals in health and social care professionals, and teachers in England and Wales have had a duty to report ‘known’ cases of Female Genital Mutilation (FGM) in under 18s to the police.
+Also, from 31 October 2015, regulated professionals in health and social care, and teachers in England and Wales have had a duty to report ‘known’ cases of Female Genital Mutilation (FGM) in under 18s to the police.

 - 1. Legal Status(Jump to)